getseabird/getseabird.github.io/content/blog/seabird-0.1.md

 ---
 title: Seabird 0.1
 date: 2024-02-09
-summary: Today, we release Seabird version 0.1.0.
-This is the first minor release, and we would like to update on what's changed since the very first version released last month.
+summary: Today, we release Seabird version 0.1.
+This is the first minor release, and with it we officially enter beta.
+Here's what's changed since our initial release last month.
 authors:
   - name: Jakob Gillich
     link: https://github.com/jgillich